-- (1) An appeal is invalid if- - (a) in the case of an appeal contemplated in section 79(2), it is not lodged within the period referred to in that subsection; or - (b) it does not comply with sections 79(2) (4) and 80(2) (7) - (2) An appeal must set out the following: - (a) the grounds for the appeal, which may include the following grounds: - (i) that the administrative action was not procedurally fair as contemplated in the Promotion of Administrative Justice Act, 2000 (Act 3 of 2000); - (ii) grounds relating to the merits of the land development or land use application on which the appellant believes the Tribunal or authorised employee erred in coming to the conclusion that the Tribunal or authorised employee did, as the case may be, - (b) whether the appeal is lodged against the whole decision or a part of the decision; - (c) if the appeal is lodged against a part of the decision, a description of the part; - (d) if the appeal is lodged against a condition of approval, a description of the condition; - (e) the factual or legal findings that the appellant relies on; - (f) the relief sought by the appellant; - (g) any issue that the appellant wishes the Appeal Authority to consider in making its decision;and - (h) in the case of an appeal in respect of the failure of a decision-maker to make a decision, the facts that prove the failure. - (3) An applicant who lodges an appeal must within the period referred subsection 79(2), submit proof of payment of appeal fees, as may be determined by the Municipality, to the Municipal Manager. - (4) An applicant who lodges an appeal must simultaneously serve notice of the appeal on any person who commented on the application concerned and any other person as the Municipality may determine. - (5) The notice must be served in accordance with section 35. - (6) The notice contemplated in subsection (5) must invite persons to comment on the appeal within 21 days of the date of notification. - (7) The appellant must submit proof of service of the notice as contemplated in subsection (5) to the Municipal Manager within 14 days of the date of notification. - (8) If a person other than the applicant lodges an appeal, the Municipal Manager must give written notice of the appeal to the applicant within 14 days of receipt thereof. - (9) An applicant who has received notice of an appeal in terms of subsection (8) may submit comment on the appeal to the Municipal Manager within 21 days of the date of notification. - (10) The Municipality may refuse to accept any comments on an appeal submitted after the closing date for comments on an appeal.
+- (1) An appeal is valid if: - (a) in the case of an appeal contemplated in section 79(5), it is not lodged within the period referred to in that sub-section; or - (b) it does not comply with sub-sections (2) to (7). - (2) An appeal must set out the following: - (a) grounds for the appeal which may include the following grounds: - that the administrative action was not procedurally fair as contemplated in the Promotion of Administrative Justice Act, 2000 of (Act 3 of 2000); - (ii) grounds relating to the merits of the land development or land use application on which the appellant believes the Tribunal or authorized employee erred in coming to the conclusion that the Tribunal or authorized employee did, as the case may be; - (b) whether the appeal is lodged against the whole decision or a part of the decision; - (c) if the appeal is lodged against a part of the decision, a description of the part; - (d) if the appeal is lodged against a condition of approval, a description of the condition; - (e) the factual or legal findings that the appellant relies on; - (f) the relief sought by the appellant; and - any issue that the appellant wishes the Appeal Authority to consider in making its decision; or - (h) in the case of an appeal in respect of the failure of a decision-maker to make a decision, the facts that prove the failure. - (3) An applicant who lodges an appeal must, within the period referred to in sub-section 79(5), submit proof of payment of appeal tariffs as may be determined by the municipality to the Municipal Manager. - (4) An applicant who lodges an appeal must within 48 hours serve notice of the appeal on any person who commented on the application concerned and any other person as the municipality may determine. - (5) The notice must be served in accordance with section 35. - (6) The notice contemplated in sub-section 5 must invite persons to comment on the appeal within 21 days of the date of notification. - (7) The appellant must submit proof of service of the notice as contemplated in sub-section (5) to the Municipal Manager within 14 days of the date of notification. - (8) If a person other than the applicant lodges an appeal, the Municipal Manager must give written notice of the appeal to the applicant within 14 days of receipt thereof. - (9) An applicant who has received notice of an appeal in terms of sub-section (8) may submit comment on the appeal to the Municipal Manager within 21 days of the date of notification. - (10) The Appeal Authority may only accept comments on an appeal submitted after the closing date where: - (a) the applicant agrees to the acceptance; or